skippyr/becho/PLANNING.md

 quickly, and if you have to mantain a lot of projects including scripts, it can be hard to replan your functions to make different types of interface.

-`becho` is a terminal utility designed to help you treat, format and print a text by only using flags.
+`becho` is a terminal utility designed to help you trim, treat, format and print a text by only using flags.
+It can be versatile enough to:
+  + color text.
+  + create bullet list.
+  + indent text.
+  + fix text's case.
+  + remove trimming spacing.

 ## How it should receive input?